OVERVIEW ALLERGY TREATMENT

 Exposure to certain perfumes, creams, cleaning agents, detergents, shampoos, and more can cause mild to severe allergic reactions to the chemicals in the product.

 Sinusitis or a sinus infection is a painful inflammation of the air-filled cavities within the face.
-Caused by either bacteria or fungi, the infection blocks the flow of mucus to the back of the throat through the sinuses, causing swelling and pain.
+Sinusitis is caused by either bacteria or fungi, where the infection blocks the flow of mucus to the back of the throat through the sinuses, causing swelling and pain.
 A sinus infection lasting 3 – 8 weeks is considered acute, while symptoms that last longer than 8 weeks are considered a chronic sinus infection.

 If you think that you may have a sinus infection, you should come into iCare ER & Urgent Care so that our physicians can help you with the following symptoms: